nutjob-laboratories/erk/README.txt

                         Join channel on connection
   -l, --last            Automatically connect to the last server connected to -u URL, --url URL     Use an IRC URL to connect
-  -a, --autoscript      Execute server script on connection (if one exists) -s FILENAME, --script FILENAME
+  -a, --autoscript      Execute connection script (if one exists) -s FILENAME, --script FILENAME
                         Execute a custom server script on connection